 Parents or carer should speak to their healthcare provider for more information and advice.

-A person who has hepatitis B who is pregnant may be recommended to have treatment during pregnancy to reduce the risk of transmitting hepatitis B to their baby.
+A pregnant woman who has hepatitis B may be recommended to have treatment during pregnancy to reduce the risk of transmitting hepatitis B to their baby.
 Anyone who is pregnant who knows that they have hepatitis B should tell their doctor about their hepatitis B infection.